isomerpages/moe-bedoksouthsec/_curriculum/Craft & Technology/FCE & NFS.md

 3. Making informed food choices regarding a healthy diet.
 4. The scientific principles underlying food preparation, processing, and safety.

-(II) Analysis, Planning, Application and Evaluation in each Coursework (Paper 2) Students should be able to demonstrate the following process skills in a given coursework task:
+(II) Analysis, Planning, Application and Evaluation in each Coursework (Paper 2) Students should be able to demonstrate the following process skills in a given coursework task: <br>
 1. Define and analyse task question / problem situation.
 2. Gather, manage and process information.
 3. Investigate and develop ideas towards a solution.